-Your computer uses a PowerPC[TM] G3 processor.
-To find out the exact speed of your processor, use Apple System Profiler, available in the Apple (♠) menu.
+PowerPC[TM] G3 processor with a minimum speed of 233 megahertz (MHz).
+To find out the exact speed of your PowerPC G3 processor, use Apple System Profiler, available in the Apple (€) menu.

 Memory

 Dynamic random-access memory

 The computer comes with a minimum of 64 megabytes (MB) of Synchronous Dynamic Random-Access Memory (SDRAM), supplied in removable Dual Inline Memory Modules (DIMMs).
 The main logic board has three expansion slots that accept DIMMs that meet these specifications: